Here is a list of our many educational opportunities for adults. Please check back often as we will continue to add classes throughout the year!

 Questions?
 Contact Chelsea at email@example.com

-This is an announcement aimed especially for those who have been newcomers to St. James Church or who have been attending for a while and would now like to be confirmed.
+This class will begin in Fall 2021.
 Basic A (A stands for Anglican) is a course open to anyone who would like to learn more about the Episcopal Church.
 It is especially good for people who are new to St. James and would like to know more about what we believe and what our history is.
 This course should make you able to discern if this is the church you should join and in which you should become an active part.

-Please call the church at 316-683-5686 to let us know you’d like to be in the group, or email Mother Dawn at firstname.lastname@example.org.
+Please call the church at 316-683-5686 to let us know you’d like to be included in our upcoming class.

 *(If you are already confirmed in a church in the apostolic succession, you will be received, instead of confirmed.)